 About me

-I am a fifth-year Ph.D. student in the Department of Statistics at UC Berkeley, advised by Ryan Tibshirani and Giles Hooker.
-Before coming to Berkeley, I completed my B.S. at Yale University, where I did NLP research with the late Dragomir Radev.
+I am a final-year Ph.D. student in the Department of Statistics at UC Berkeley, advised by Ryan Tibshirani and Giles Hooker.
+Starting this summer, I’ll be a Research Scientist at BlackRock AI Labs, working with Stanford professors Stephen Boyd, Emmanuel Candes, Trevor Hastie, and Mykel Kochenderfer.
+I completed my B.S. at Yale University, where I did NLP research with the late Dragomir Radev.

-Previously, I interned in the computer vision group at Apple, designing interpretability methods to analyze failure modes of FaceID.
-I also worked on computational pathology at Genentech, and speech recognition at a startup in Israel.
-I am looking for full-time roles starting mid-2026.
+During my Ph.D., I interned in the computer vision group at Apple, designing interpretability methods to analyze failure modes of FaceID, and at Genentech on computational pathology.
+Before Berkeley, I worked on speech recognition at a startup in Israel.

 Research Interests